varalys/lore/CONTRIBUTING.md

 5. Address review feedback
 6. Squash commits if requested

+## AI-Assisted Contributions

+Contributions developed with AI assistance are welcome.
+All contributions, regardless of how they were created, must meet the same quality standards and pass the same review process.
+The contributor submitting the PR is responsible for understanding and standing behind the code.

 ## Questions?

 Open an issue for questions or discussions about contributing.